Who are the Americans still left in Russian prisons after massive prisoner swap?

 He was sentenced to six years and 10 months in prison in October 2024 after being convicted in a closed court in Moscow of serving as a mercenary for Ukraine.
 Russian state media said he pleaded guilty.

 However, his relatives rejected claims that Hubbard served for Ukraine, pointing to his advanced age.
-Hubbard turns 73-years-old on Thursday, February 13.
+Hubbard turns 73 on Thursday, February 13.

 He was designated in January as wrongfully detained.